aishacodes/ltp-assessment/README.md

 ## Getting Started

-Clone or download this repository and run yarn or npm install Start the application with yarn dev or npm run dev
+Clone or download this repository and run yarn or npm install.
+Start the application with yarn dev or npm run dev

 ## Prequisite